Standards of Review

 Minnesota Practice Series

 Minnesota Practice Series is a multi-volume West product that summarizes several different areas of Minnesota law.
-The library owns two copies of this series, one on reserve and one in the Minnesota Reference section.
+The library owns two copies of this series, both located in the reference section.
+These titles can also be found on WestlawNext.

 Database Access Info

-Some items in this guide are links to William Mitchell College of Law licensed database resources.
-These resources are available from all public computers in the library, as well as all computers signed into the WMCL network either through Ethernet or Wireless access.
+Some resources in this guide are William Mitchell College of Law licensed databases.
+These are available to students, faculty, and staff either with a network login or individual password.
+Many of them are also available to the public from the computers in the library, as well as through computers signed into the college's wireless network.

-Westlaw, Bloomberg Law and LexisNexis are subscription services that require individual user accounts for access.
-See a reference librarian if you are having trouble accessing these resources.
+Westlaw, LexisNexis, and Bloomberg Law are subscription services that require users to have individual user accounts for access.

 Search the Catalog